 Provided due-diligence, document review, and Request-for-Proposal support for various companies including Impact Finance Center, POINT380, and Rocky Mountain Institute.
 Worked on a variety of topics including solar gardens, energy efficiency and renewable energy financing, impact investing, energy performance contracting, and Carbon Disclosure Project reporting.

-Lead the City and County of Denver's 80x50 facilitation and strategy development process.
+Lead the City and County of Denver's 80x50 facilitation and strategy development process, and revised and further developed strategies based on stakeholder and community feedback.
 We worked with Denver and a group of expert stakeholders to identify ambitious, yet feasible, GHG emission reduction strategies to meet Denver's ambitious 80% reduction in GHG emissions by 2050 plan.
 We also modeled these strategies for their relative impact on GHG emissions and on secondary criteria such as cost, ease of implementation, impacts on social equity and environmental justice, public health, and air quality.
 You can read the report by clicking here.

 Developed calculation tools to determine GHG emission reduction potentials for various sustainability improvement strategies.
 To help the City of Lakewood understand the impact on GHG emissions from the implementation of various improvement strategies, Lotus built six Excel-based spreadsheet calculators to determine impacts from energy, transportation, waste, and materials.
 The results were integrated into the City's sustainability plan: http://www.lakewood.org/movingforward/splan/.